 Our Sam is still struggling with that pesky American accent.
-In Avatar, he was a futuristic soldier; Clash Of The Titans he is an ancient, fantasy warrior surrounded by an international cast (accents were the least of that movies problems) – here, he is an American cop born and raised in America; he can’t get away with it here.
+In Avatar, he was a futuristic soldier; Clash Of The Titans he is an ancient, fantasy warrior surrounded by an international cast (accents were the least of that movie's problems) – here, he is an American cop born and raised in America; he can’t get away with it so easily.

 Everyone else here does what they need to in order to get paid: Elizabeth Banks, Jamie Bell and ‘bad guy’ Ed Harris.

-It’s not exactly a bad movie, but might end up being one of the more “meh” cinema experiences of your year.
+It’s not a horrible movie, but will struggle end up being anything memorable come the end of the year.